babylonhealth/orbit-mvi/README.md

 ## Syntax

-There are two orbit syntaxes to choose from.
+There are two Orbit syntaxes to choose from.

 We recommend using the [simple syntax](simple-syntax.md) if you're just starting out or using coroutines exclusively in your codebase.
 The